-Many first-time authors want to find a literary agent as soon as they put the finishing touches on their debut masterpiece.
-And if you’re in a similar situation, it’s only natural to feel that way as well!
-But before we snap off a fresh roll of quarters and start dialing the numbers of some New York agencies (so to speak), let’s answer a few basic questions about what agents do and whether you actually need one.
-Then, once you’re ready, we’ll reveal a professionally endorsed process for finding and evaluating agents who could be perfect for you.
+But before we snap off a fresh roll of quarters and start dialing the numbers of every New York agency (so to speak), let’s answer a few basic questions about what agents do — and whether you actually need one.
+Then, once you’re ready, we’ll reveal a professionally endorsed process for how to find and evaluate literary agents who could be perfect for you.